Max and Moritz

 Max and Moritz: A Story of Seven Boyish Pranks (original: Max und Moritz – Eine Bubengeschichte in sieben Streichen) is a German language illustrated story in verse.
 It was written and illustrated by Wilhelm Busch and published in 1865, and has since had significant cultural impact, both in German-speaking countries, where the story has been passed down through generations, and in the wider world, after translation into many languages.
 It has been adapted for film and television, as well as inspiring comic strips and children's TV characters.

 Description

 Max and Moritz: A Story of Seven Boyish Pranks is an inventive, blackly humorous tale, told entirely in rhymed couplets, about two boys who play pranks.
 It was written and illustrated by Wilhelm Busch and published in 1865.
-It is among the early works of Busch, yet it already featured many substantial, effectually aesthetic and formal regularities, procedures and basic patterns of Busch's later works.
+It is among the early works of Busch, yet it already featured many of the aesthetic properties and patterns to be found in Busch's later works.

 Many familiar with comic strip history consider it to have been the direct inspiration for the Katzenjammer Kids and Quick & Flupke.
 The German title satirises the German custom of giving a subtitle to the name of dramas in the form of "Ein Drama in ...
 Akten" (A Drama in ...
-Acts), which became dictum in colloquial usage for any event with an unpleasant or dramatic course, such as "Bundespräsidentenwahl - Ein Drama in drei Akten" ("Federal Presidential Elections - A drama in three acts").
+Acts), which became dictum in colloquial usage for any event with an unpleasant or dramatic quality, such as "Bundespräsidentenwahl - Ein Drama in drei Akten" ("Federal Presidential Elections - A drama in three acts").